Have you ever wanted to slay a dragon? Do you ever wish you could be a part of an epic story? Well, have we got a game for you!

 While the fifth edition made it easier for new players to get into D&D, it was live play videos and media that really brought D&D up out of the basement and into the light.

 Critical Role is largely to thank for Dungeons and Dragons spike in popularity.
 Critical Role is a live actual-play show where eight friends and sometimes guests play the game.
 Episodes typically last about 3 hours.

 What makes the group unique is that they are all professional voice actors; Matthew Mercer (Overwatch), Ashley Johnson (The Last Of Us) and Laura Bailey (Dragon Ball Z) are among them.
 Episodes air weekly on Twitch.tv and then they archive them on YouTube.

-Their heartfelt storytelling and sincere friendships caused the show to gain a steady following and inspired many to try D&D for themselves.
-The shows following is incredibly evident, as they just broke a Kickstarter record by raising over $9 million dollars to fund a cartoon series of their party’s escapades!
+Their heartfelt storytelling and sincere friendships caused the show to gain a steady following and inspired many to try D&D for themselves, as well as many YouTube affiliates.
+The show’s following is incredibly evident, as they just broke a Kickstarter record by raising over $9 million dollars to fund a cartoon series of their party’s escapades!

 The unique nature of these live games is that it allows the fans to participate much in the same way that sports fans do- or even more so.
 The suspense of watching as the team faces off against, not one, not two, but three dragons simultaneously, or clenching your fists and wringing your hands wondering if they will actually be able to revive their fallen comrade before they perish forever is intense.
 Many a viewer has arrived at work the day after a game goes long with red eyes and a smile on their face from the previous night’s adventure.